lacanoid/datalink/docs/options.md

 ### LCO=162 WRITE ACCESS ADMIN

 Modify file contents from the database environment.
+Write token is not required.

 This is somewhat less strict version of WRITE ACCESS TOKEN.

+Note that this requires at least READ ACCESS DB option.

 Pro: Provides transactional write access for files